 How Betterment Works

-After you signup (which is free and takes about 5 minutes), you link your checking account to Betterment.
+After you signup, you link your checking account to Betterment.
 Linking your checking account enables you to make online contributions and withdrawals from your Betterment account.
 You can then either make individual contributions whenever you’d like, or set up a recurring contribution.
 This makes monthly investments and dollar-cost averaging very easy.

 As you can see from the above image, setting up a one-time transfer or a recurring transfer takes just a few clicks of the mouse.